Covid-19 coronavirus: Watch live - 54 new coronavirus cases today - total now 1160

 Director-General of Health Ashely Bloomfield said the World Health Organisation is not advising that people using masks outside at all times.

-On Health Minister David Clark, Prime Minister Jacinda Ardern said: "What he did was wrong, and there is no excuses."
+On Health Minister David Clark, Prime Minister Jacinda Ardern said: "What he did was wrong, and there are no excuses."

-She said the Government cannot afford massive disruption to the health case system.
+She said the Government cannot afford massive disruption to the health care system.

 "He broke the rules, and he needs to pay a price."